nichollascarter/subjx/README.md

 # Usage

 Library provides two actions with an element.
+More recently, was decided to make accent on SVG elements.
+But HTML elements transformation support will be staying.

 ## [Demo](http://jsfiddle.net/nichollascarter/qgwzch0v/)